 Another prime cause of this stagnation is the way the highest honors appear to be awarded in soil-mechanics–for example the Terzaghi award.
 Unlike the Nobel prize which can be awarded to (say) James Watson for a specific discovery he made when he was 23, the Terzaghi award is given every two years for an opaque “outstanding contributions to knowledge in the fields of soil mechanics, subsurface and earthwork engineering, and subsurface and earthwork construction.”
 I believe that this allows for the smooth and seamless operation of an old boy network.
 The committee appointed to select the awardee usually lacks the technical depth to identify, rank, and reward deserving innovators, but instead appear to select the awardee from a list submitted by members in a process open to hidden influence.
 Further, the selection of awardees by and large tends to be nationalist and in this additional sense, blinkered, and parochial.

 Specific discoveries/innovations are more to be prized than opaque “contributions” (which is the reason why the Nobel is awarded this way) and you will, in the case of the Terzaghi award, be hard pressed to find what specific discovery or innovation awardees have made to our understanding of soils.
-Deserving innovators are ignored–can someone tell me why Steve Poulos is yet to be honored for his seminal 1981 paper “The Steady State of Deformation” or Gonzalo Castro for important work on liquefaction?
+Deserving innovators are ignored–can someone tell me why Steven J. Poulos is yet to be honored for his seminal 1981 paper “The Steady State of Deformation” or Gonzalo Castro for important work on liquefaction?
 In my opinion, the opacity of the reasons behind the award has allowed the award to be made in the past to a petty parochialist, a timorous trade-school empiricist, a pretentious junior author of a text book, and combinations thereof, whose specific innovations are unknown at worst and murky at best.

-Along these lines, when someone tells me they have written N papers where N is often over 100, I ask them, what their most important finding has been from these N papers.
+Along these lines, when someone tells me they have written N papers where N is often over 100, I ask them, what their most important finding has been from among these N papers.
 Surprisingly often (initially my question was asked in all innocence), the result is a lot of sputtering and stammering followed by a haughty “you will have to read them to find out!”
 Yes, indeed.
 Any when I do read them I find that they usually consist of “filigree applied to filigree” in short–no major finding or advance.
 Sometimes though they tell me frankly and clearly what it is and I am able to place them accordingly.
 Either way, I quickly know their true “soil mechanics merit.”